tcrsecurity/Automation/README.md

 From subdomain_enum.sh you can find subdomains
-This tool uses three tool which we mostly use amass,assetfinder,subfinder
+This tool taking benefit of four tool assetfinder,subfinder,sublist3r and amass